Societally-Relevant Multi-Year Climate Predictions Workshop

 The workshop will bring together scientists and stakeholders engaged in the modeling and forecasting communities as well as the private sector.
 The Organizing Committee anticipates that around 100 participants will attend and that participation from graduate students and early career scientists will be high as this is a potentially new, largely underexplored area of research.
 Registration is on a first-come, first-served basis until capacity is reached.
 Abstracts are not a requirement for participation.

-The organizing committee is aiming to host the workshop in a hybrid format at University Corporation for Atmospheric Research (UCAR), Center Green Campus, Boulder, Colorado.
+The organizing committee is aiming to host the workshop in a hybrid format at University Corporation for Atmospheric Research (UCAR), Center Green Campus, Boulder, Colorado, pending UCAR approval.
 March 28-30, 2022.

 The 2.5-day meeting will consist of plenary sessions including invited overview talks and contributed presentations, interactive poster session, in-depth plenary and breakout discussions, and a networking event.
 The oral presentations will focus on three main themes: multi-year processes in observations and models, current prediction efforts and modeling issues (technical aspects, e.g., initialization, drift, ensemble, forecast verification/uncertainty), and applications.
 Presentations that cut across these themes are particularly encouraged.
 All oral presentations will also be streamed to interested participants unable to attend in person.

 The workshop will aim to produce a white paper that not only summarizes the results of the workshop but also helps to